 Switched on Schoolhouse Reviews Forum

 Accelerated Christian Education (ACE or ACE paces) is another Christian homeschooling curriculum that’s been around for a long time.
-Students can study at their own ‘pace’ using this program, and this is what differentiates ACE from other programs.
+Students can study at their own ‘pace’ using this program, differentiating ACE from other programs.
 ACE Ministries said this about their program:

 Students who are more skilled may progress at a faster rate or may accelerate in the areas of their academic strengths.
 Slower students are encouraged to do their best but are able to work at their levels of proficiency and proceed as they are capable.

-This means children don’t study according to their grade level or age, but according to their understanding.
-As such, the word ‘accelerated’ does not mean the work is harder than any other homeschooling curriculum or you have to have gifted children to do it.
+Learning with ACE means children don’t study according to their grade level or age but their understanding.
+As such, the word ‘accelerated’ does not mean the work is harder than any other homeschooling curriculum, or you have to have gifted children to do it.

-As far as home education styles go, ACE seems to be modelled after the traditional education model.
+As far as home education styles go, ACE seems to be modeled after the traditional education model.

 NOTE: Lighthouse Christian Academy (LCA) is the long-distance provider for Accelerated Christian Education (ACE).